thejoelpatrol/fusehfs/README.md

 As described in this thread on the Emaculation forum: http://www.emaculation.com/forum/viewtopic.php?f=7&t=8181&p=48333#p48333

-I'm able to make fusehfs work with FUSE for OS X, to an extent.
+I'm able to make fusehfs work with FUSE for OS X to an extent, with no modifications.
 My setup is as follows:

     •fusefs_hfs.fs is in /System/Library/Filesystems
     •/sbin/mount_fusefs_hfs is a symbolic link to /System/Library/Filesystems/fusefs_hfs.fs/Contents/Resources/fusefs_hfs